amarao/duoload/internal_docs/duocard_prd.md

                 "example": string,
                 "learning_status": "new" | "learning" | "known"
             }
-        The JSON file will be UTF-8 encoded and properly formatted for readability.
+        The JSON output will be UTF-8 encoded and properly formatted for readability.
+        When writing to stdout, the output will be a single JSON array containing all cards.

 5.4.
 CLI Functionality

     Deck ID: The user must provide their Duocards deck ID via a command-line argument:
         --deck-id "<deck_id>"
-    Output File: The user must specify exactly one of the following output options:
+    Output Format: The user must specify exactly one of the following output options:
         --anki-file "path/to/my_deck.apkg" (for Anki format)
-        --json-file "path/to/my_deck.json" (for JSON format)
+        --json-file "path/to/my_deck.json" (for JSON format to file) --json (for JSON format to stdout)
     The application will require exactly one output option to be specified.

 5.5.
 Feedback & Error Handling